“Not peace, but a managed status quo”

 Be one of the first to vote

 The Israeli-Palestinian conflict spans decades of territorial disputes, competing national aspirations, and cycles of violence that have resisted multiple peace efforts.
-A lasting peace would require resolving core issues: borders, refugee rights, Jerusalem's status, and security arrangements—each deeply contested by both sides.
-Recent developments, from ceasefire agreements to international mediation attempts, suggest ongoing diplomatic efforts, though fundamental disagreements persist on what "lasting peace" would entail.
+A lasting peace would require resolving core issues: borders, refugees' right of return, Jerusalem's status, Israeli settlements, and security arrangements—each deeply contested by both sides.
+Recent diplomatic initiatives, including ceasefire agreements and international mediation, continue to test whether sustainable resolution remains achievable.